 Topic Highlights

-Business success stems from strong corporate governance driven by the Board of Directors, which oversees the management of our business with a focus on policy, oversight, and strategic direction.
+Our business success is rooted in robust corporate governance driven by our Board of Directors (Board), which oversees the management of our business with a focus on policy, oversight, and strategic direction.

-- Female directors comprised over half of our Board and served in key leadership roles, including serving as chair of our Board and all four of our standing Board Committees.
+- Female directors composed half of our Board and served in key leadership positions, including serving as chair of our Board and leadership roles in two standing Board Committees.

 Our Governance Structure